-Although you can significantly reduce the chance of house soiling by following some basic indoor potty-training tips, it’s always a good idea to keep a pet urine remover nearby, just in case you need to get rid of any issue quickly and effectively.
+Although you can significantly reduce the chance of house soiling by following some basic indoor potty-training tips, it’s always a good idea to keep a pet urine remover nearby so you can tackle it quickly and effectively.

-But how do you know what’s the best enzyme cleaner for dealing with dog urine?
+But how do you know which enzyme cleaner is best for dealing with dog urine?

 What’s the Best Enzyme Cleaner for Dog Urine?